 Parent Resource handbook

-Welcome to the 2018 season of summer recreational swimming with the Pinole Seals Swim Club.
-We are in our 50th year of providing quality competitive recreational swimming in West Contra Costa County.
-We strive to promote a fun, active swim environment, by providing an excellent coaching staff to teach and motivate swimmers to achieve their personal best.
+Welcome to the 2019 season of summer recreational swimming with the Pinole Seals Swim Club.
+This is our 51st year of providing quality competitive recreational swimming in West Contra Costa County.
+We strive to promote a fun and positive swim experience by providing an excellent coaching staff to teach and motivate swimmers to achieve their personal best.
 We are excited about this swim season and know that together we can make it the best season yet.
 As past athletes and avid fitness enthusiasts, we are excited to see our own children learn, set goals and strive to be their very best.

 Let’s Work Together